 Going truly gluten-free may prove to be challenging at first but the benefits individuals see are worth every second.
 By going gluten-free patients with celiac disease and gluten sensitivities reduce symptoms.
 If you experience uncomfortable symptoms, it is important to be tested for gluten sensitivities, celiac, and begin a truly gluten-free diet for optimal results. – Kenna Vaughn, Senior Health Coach

 Osborne, Peter.
 “Gluten Certification.”
 7 May 2020, Functional Medicine University , www.functionalmedicineuniversity.com/members/1055.cfm .

 The scope of our information is limited to chiropractic, musculoskeletal, and nervous health issues or functional medicine articles, topics, and discussions.
 We use functional health protocols to treat injuries or disorders of the musculoskeletal system.
 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.

-The information herein on "Gluten Sensitivity or Celiac Disease?" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Gluten Sensitivity or Celiac Disease?" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.